Our next small business owner enlightened us on the power of family and of unity. Their success knows no bounds. Want to know how?

 Our family is one tight family that honestly you don’t see much of anymore.
 We are so so close and work so well together.
 My husband and I have mostly employed family to help.
 We now have 3 employees that are not family, but my mother, grandfather, sister, mother in law, father in law, father, sister in laws all helped at one time or another.

-How did you get the background and skills necessary to run this type of business?
+How did you get the skills necessary to run this type of business?

 I had no experience or skills in running a business and neither did my husband.
 We have no degrees in business either!
 We have self-taught our way through the business world 100%, but we have learned a tremendous amount of things now we feel like we could have degrees!